 Objections have been raised with regard to the impact of the proposal upon the residential amenity of the adjacent dwellings.
-An indicative site plan has been submitted, however the layout of the development would not be considered at this stage.
+An indicative site plan has been submitted, however the layout of the development does not form part of the outline application.